 The Qur’an translator Abdullah Yusuf Ali offers these four lessons from the story, including the idea that “even as the whole stock of the knowledge of the present day, the sciences and the arts, and in literature, (if it could be supposed to be gathered in one individual), does not include all knowledge.
 Divine knowledge, as far as man is concerned, is unlimited,” and “There are paradoxes in life: apparent loss may be real gain; apparent cruelty may be real mercy; returning good for evil may really be justice and not generosity (18:79-82).
 Allah’s wisdom transcends all human calculation.”

-Another point emerges in Islamic tradition: don’t kill children, unless you know they’re going to grow up to be unbelievers.
-“The Messenger of Allah (may peace be upon him) used not to kill the children, so thou shouldst not kill them unless you could know what Khadir had known about the child he killed, or you could distinguish between a child who would grow up to he a believer (and a child who would grow up to be a non-believer), so that you killed the (prospective) non-believer and left the (prospective) believer aside.”
+Another point emerges in Islamic tradition: don’t kill children, unless you know they’re going to grow up to be unbelievers: “The Messenger of Allah (may peace be upon him) used not to kill the children, so you should not kill them unless you could know what Khadir had known about the child he killed, or you could distinguish between a child who would grow up to be a believer (and a child who would grow up to be a non-believer), so that you killed the (prospective) non-believer and left the (prospective) believer aside.”
 The assumption thus enunciated may help explain the persistence of the phenomenon of honor-killing in Islamic countries and even among Muslims in the West.

 In Islamic mystical tradition Khidr looms large.
 The eighth-century Sufi mystic Ibrahim Bin Adham (Abou Ben Adhem) once claimed: “In that wilderness I lived for four years.
 God gave me my eating without any toil of mine.
 Khidr the Green Ancient was my companion during that time — he taught me the Great Name of God.”
 Some consider Khidr to be immortal (Ibn Taymiyya thinks so).
 This idea rests on many arguments.
 Bayhaqi recounts that when Muhammad died, the assembled mourners heard a voice — identified as that of Khidr — exhorting them to trust in Allah.
 The idea also has a basis in Muhammad’s own words.
 Once Muhammad was telling his followers about the Dajjal, the anti-Christ figure who plays a large role in Islamic eschatology.
 The Dajjal, he explained, would kill a person and bring him back to life, and then would try to kill him again but would not be able to do so.
 “That person would be Khadir.”

-In view of his immortality, not a few Muslim (and even some non-Muslim) mystics through the centuries have recounted meetings with him – here is a tongue-in-cheek, more recent example, as a man runs into Khidr at Home Depot.
+In view of his immortality, not a few Muslim (and even some non-Muslim) mystics through the centuries have recounted meetings with him — one contemporary Muslim even wrote a tongue-in-cheek account of an encounter with Khidr at Home Depot.